cedw032/shopping-list/README.md

 In a real commercial product I would probably include sentry (error loggin) and heap (analytics)

 More test coverage would be great.

+Simple rules around the modification of test files can be used to facilitate semantic versioning which will allow for multi version support.

+## Contact
+Please feel free to send me a message at chad.edwards.mail@gmail.com if you are having any troule getting this running.